AutomateSecOps/Tines-AI-Winner/README.md

 Wow!
 I was amazed.

 This month long process of co-building the IP shun workflow, with the Tines Customer Success Team, made me realize the power of automation.

-I learned a lot from our Tines Success Engineer.
+I learned a lot from our Tines Success Engineer, which enabled to start my learning in earnst.
 During the onboarding process, I used the [Tines University](https://www.tines.com/university/) as a training resource.
-After that, I started the Tines intro certification.
+After that, I started the Tines Core certification.